How to make beats: An in-depth guide to beat production

 Let’s dive in!

-The tools you’ll need to start making beats
+The tools you need to start learning how to make beats

 Excited to embark on your beat making journey?
 Let’s take our very first steps by going over the key tools you’ll need.